Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Getting a dental crown in Turkey is optimal after a root canal treatment.
 It allows patients to receive a permanent restoration without unnecessary delay and may help reduce overall treatment costs.

-Risks, Complications, and When Root Canal Treatment Can Be Repeated
+Risks, Complications, and When Root Canal Treatment May Be Repeated

 Call the dental clinic immediately if you experience: